What's a sorority?

-A SORORITY is a group of young women who develop life-long friendships.
-These friendships go beyond wearing the same Greek letters, attending meetings, and going to social events; it has a much deeper meaning.
+A sorority is a group of young women who develop life-long friendships.
+These friendships go beyond wearing the same Greek letters, attending meetings, and going to social events.
+Sorority has a much deeper meaning.
 Each woman is respected for her individuality and the unique talents she contributes to the group.
-Sisterhood develops through the growth of that individual, supported by her sorority sisters.
+Sorority helps each individual grow, and sisterhood develops as women support each other through that growth.

-A SORORITY is having women guide you during your college years.
-During your time as a new member, you will get to know many women: in your new member class, in your sorority, and in other sororities.
-All of these women are there to help you during your life in the sorority.
-You will also develop a very close friendship with one special sorority woman - your big sister.
-Your big sister is someone on whom you can always depend to solve a problem or give advice.
+A sorority means having women alongside you to guide and support you during your college years.
+During your time as a new member, you will get to know many women in your new member class, in your sorority, and in other sororities.
+All of these women are there to help you throughout your college years and beyond.
+You will develop close friendships and learn that sisters are always there to offer advice and assistance whenever you need it.

 The Panhellenic Creed